RedHatGov/devsecops-workshop-dashboard/tekton/workshop/content/lab15.md

 ![Push Git Fix](images/push_git_fix.png)

 The git commit should trigger a fresh pipeline run.
-Let's cross our fingers while we await our fate.
 This time, we'll watch from the Web Console.
 Switch to the **Console** tab in your dashboard, and find **Pipeline Runs** under the **Pipelines** submenu in the left-hand pane.
-Then select the first Pipeline Run in the list:
+Select the first Pipeline Run in the list, and we'll cross our fingers while we await our fate.

 ![Pipeline Start](images/pipeline_start.png)